siriusctrl/COMP90024-CCC-notes/README.md

         - <img src="./docs/30.jpg" width="40%" height="30%" />

 ### past exam
+- > [2014 Q7] A) Define the following terms and their relevance to Cloud Computing:
+    - > a.
+Hypervisor [1]
+        - above
+    - > b.
+Virtual machine [1]
+        - A representation of a real machine using hardware/software that can host a guest operating system
+    - > c.
+Machine image [1]
+        - is a Compute Engine resource that stores all the configuration, metadata, permissions, and data from one or more disks required to create a virtual machine (VM) instance.
+    - > d.
+Object Store [1]
+        - is a strategy that manages and manipulates data storage as distinct units
+    - > e.
+Volume Store [1]
+        - Store = Storage
+        - Volume storage is the virtual equivalent of a USB drive.
+A USB drive retains your data, whether it is plugged in or not.
+Manipulating the data on a USB drive requires that it is plugged into a computer and that it is mounted by the operating system.
+Your USB drive can be unplugged and plugged into another (newer, bigger, better) computer, but your USB drive can only ever be plugged in to one computer at a time.
+        - Equivalently a volume in your Nectar project can retain your data, whether it is attached to an instance or not.
+Manipulating the data on the volume requires that is attached to an instance, and that the file systems is mounted by the operating system.
+Your volume can be detached and attached to another (newer, bigger, better) instance, but your volume can only ever be attached to one instance at a time.
+    - > f.
+Key-pair [1]
+        - A key pair consists of a private key and a public key.
 - > [2013 Q5] A) Explain what is meant by the following terms:
     - > Virtual Machine Monitor/Hypervisor [1]
         - is a technology to provide virtualization by providing a virtualisation layer between the underlying hardware the virtual machines and guest operating systems it supports.